The Top 10 Reasons Why The 10 Top Reasons Don't Matter

 6. "Not everything that counts can be counted; and not everything that can be counted counts."
 (Einstein)

-7. By the time you put your business case together, the market has passed you by.
+7. By the time you put your business plan together, the market has already passed you by.

 8. "Conclusions arrived at through reasoning have very little or no influence in altering the course of our lives."
 (Carlos Casteneda)